JaimeStill/prompts/universal-narrative-development-workflow/implementation-guide.md

 ### Phase 4: First Draft Generation Prompt (Claude Code)

 ```
-You are writing [CHAPTER/SECTION NAME] of [PROJECT NAME] using the comprehensive narrative element system and dynamic perspective application.
+You are writing [CHAPTER/SECTION NAME] of [PROJECT NAME] using the comprehensive narrative element system and dynamic psychological embodiment.

 ## Source Materials
 - [CURATED DISCUSSION ELEMENTS WITH ELEMENT INTERACTION MAPPING]